- Oops!Something went wrong.Please try again later.

 During its early years, Cleveland went through a few name changes.
 The team was originally named the Bluebirds — or Blues — back in 1901, before changing to the Broncos and Naps.

 The Naps name was short for Napoleon and was born from Nap Lajoie, a Hall of Fame infielder who played for the franchise from 1902 until 1914.
 If they could name the team after the franchise player a century ago, they could do the same with their current franchise player, shortstop Francisco Lindor.
-Who knows, maybe such a strong commitment could convince Lindor to sign an extension instead of testing free agency following the 2021 season.

 More from Yahoo Sports: